pvdz/preval/tests/cases/normalize/builtins/typing/feat_known_global_math2.md

 $( "number" );
 `````

+## Todos triggered

+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Math_cos
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Math_cosh
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Math_exp
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Math_expm1
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Math_floor
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Math_fround
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Math_imul
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Math_log

 ## Globals

 None

 ## Runtime Outcome

 Should call `$` with:
  - 1: 'Creating spy', 1, 1, ['Math.cos', 'Math.cos']